Wójt: Etymology

 The word wójt derives from the Latin advocatus, via the German 'Vogt'.

+History

 In medieval Poland, a wójt (advocatus in documents written in Latin) was a hereditary (later elected) head of a town (under the overlordship of the town's owner – the king, church, or noble) or other area of settlement, which was established on or transferred to the Magdeburg rights, as well as the head of the local court (in Latin capitaneus).
 It this respect, a wójt was the head of the territory called "wójtship" (Polish: wójtostwo; Lithuanian: vajtija, vaitystė; Latin: advocatia).
 In private towns, wójts were appointed by the owner or were elected by the community.

-From this title derive surnames such as Wójtowicz/Voytovych, Starovoyt, Starovoytov, Voytenko, Voitiuk, and Voytov.
-(These are not to be confused with surnames derived from "Wojtek", which is a diminutive of "Wojciech").